Lost-Outpost/sovngarde/README.md

 # Issues

+If you find an issue, you can see if it is already on the list of [known issues](ISSUES.md).

-Find an [issue](https://github.com/Guitarninja2/septimus/issues)?
-Feel free to report it [here](https://github.com/Guitarninja2/septimus/issues) with as much info as you can (screenshots are great).
+For issues that aren't yet [known](ISSUES.md), you can provide details in the [Septimus Github](https://github.com/Guitarninja2/septimus/issues).
+Please provide as much info as you can (screenshots are great).

+Finally, free feel to hop on the Septimus Discord support channel to have discussions with our knowledgeable community members.
+Support is offered in [TPF Discord](https://discord.gg/tpf) server's [#sep-support](https://discord.com/channels/458216677792808961/917610919356399616) channel.